Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Even though not as prevalent, a few other perceptions expressed by the participants exemplify various behaviours that are just as important for a positive privacy climate.
-For instance, expressions of great satisfaction with the company's current state of practices on privacy, and thinking that \textit{``we have [privacy] pretty much covered''} (P19) or \textit{``we are as good as we can be with respect to privacy''} (P06).
+Even though not as prevalent, a few other perceptions expressed by the participants exemplify behaviours that are just as important for a positive privacy climate.
+For instance, \textbf{expressions of great satisfaction} ($3/30$) with the company's current state of practices on privacy, and thinking that \textit{``we have [privacy] pretty much covered''} (P19) or \textit{``we are as good as we can be with respect to privacy''} (P06).
 In some cases, participants even perceived their organisations to have surpassing levels of privacy expertise, i.e., to the point where even external privacy lawyers and consultants would not know better.
-Also, the perception of having a fast and proactive incident management process in which identified issues are rapidly resolved.
-The perception of alignment between the individual's and the company's values on privacy contributed to the appreciative and proud feeling of being part of that organisation.
-Lastly, the freedom within the company to engage with internal and external communities to learn and discuss privacy topics (i.e., such as participating in this study, conferences, or OSS groups) was also perceived as positive.
+Also, the perception ($3/30$) of having a \textbf{fast and proactive incident management process} in which identified issues are rapidly resolved.
+The perception ($3/30$) of \textbf{alignment between the individual's and the company's values} on privacy contributed to the appreciative and proud feeling of being part of that organisation.
+Lastly, the \textbf{freedom within the company to engage} with internal and external communities to learn and discuss privacy topics (i.e., such as participating in this study, conferences, or OSS groups) was also perceived ($1/30$) as positive.

-On the other hand, evidence of \textbf{negative talk} was also expressed by thirteen participants.
-The most prevalent was a perception that managers and other superiors had a lack of knowledge of privacy.
+On the other hand, evidence of \textbf{negative talk (-)} was also expressed by thirteen participants.
+The most prevalent ($3/30$) was a perception that managers and other \textbf{superiors had a lack of knowledge of privacy}.
 This creates frustration since practitioners may have to convince leaders to incorporate technical and organisational privacy controls.
-The carelessness for privacy for some customers was also badly perceived, such as when privacy is seen as an added cost or when customers lack resources for putting privacy controls in place (e.g., not having a Privacy Officer).
-Upper management also confuses the concepts of privacy and security, which leads to miscommunication. \begin{quote} \textit{`Privacy is not a separate entity as such, it's always embedded into the security things.
+The \textbf{customer's carelessness for privacy} was also badly perceived ($1/30$), such as when privacy is seen as an added cost or when customers lack resources for putting privacy controls in place (e.g., not having a Privacy Officer).
+Upper management also confuses the concepts and regards \textbf{privacy as just as part of security} ($1/30$), which leads to miscommunication. \begin{quote} \textit{`Privacy is not a separate entity as such, it's always embedded into the security things.
 So if you ask the [Company], what are your privacy controls?
 They'd be like, what?
 They wouldn't know.''} (P01). \end{quote}